 HSA contribution limits are prorated based on the date you opened your HSA and the number of full months remaining in the calendar year.
 This helps you avoid taxes and penalties on excess contributions, per IRS regulations.
 You should consult your personal tax adviser with questions regarding your HSA and the filing of your tax returns.

-The CDHP and HSA: How They Work Together
+The HDHP and HSA: How They Work Together

 Together, your and Belkin’s contributions can cover a portion of your deductible and coinsurance.